antzGames/Easy-Web-Loader/README.md

 ## Audience

 This plugin is for developers who are familiar with exporting thier projects to the Web.
-If you need help in exporting you Godot game to the web, see: https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_web.html
+If you need help in exporting your game to the web, see the official Godot [Exporting for Web](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_web.html) documentation.

 ## Limitations

 - only single thread exports supported.
-- your custom images are recommened to be 1280x720.
 - you custom images have to be PNG format.
+- your custom images are recommened to be 1280x720 or smaller.

+## Video

+If you hate reading and rather watch a video on how to install and configure this plugin, click here.

 ## Installation

 - Download this repository as a ZIP file.
 - Extract the ZIP file.
 - Copy the 'addons' directory from the extracted ZIP file into your Godot project's 'res://' filesystem.
-- Go to 'Project > Project Settings > Plugins' and enable
+- Go to 'Project > Project Settings > Plugins' and enable.

 ## Setting up Web Export